kannankvs/md2/HOWTO_Commit_a_code_in_SONiC.md

 5. **Making changes**
    Once if the origin is set, you can make changes in the code.
 You can also add new files in this repo and remove unwanted files from the repo.
-NOTE1: In general, it is suggested to keep two directories in your environment, one for checkin process and other for complilation & testing.
-It is advised to make the changed in your compilation environment and complete the required testing before starting this checkin process.
-As part of this step, merge or copy your changes from complilation environment to this "checkin environment".
+NOTE1: In general, it is suggested to keep two directories in your environment, one for check-in process and other for compilation & testing.
+It is advised to make the changed in your compilation environment and complete the required testing before starting this check-in process.
+As part of this step, merge or copy your changes from compilation environment to this "check-in environment".
 This way, you can use the "git status" command to find the list of changes that you had done which will not include the unwanted generated files that are visible in compilation environment.

 6. **Verify the changes made**
 After making changes, check the status of the files in git and verify your changes using the following commands.